Grouping

 An important scenario when working with data is grouping.
 Grouping allows you to aggregate data based on a specific column or columns.
 This enables fetching summary of data based on various aggregate functions.

 For example, you may want to group orders by the customer column and then count the number of orders and their total value in each group.
-In SQL, this can be done using the GROUP BY
+In SQL, this can be done using the GROUP BY clause as follows:

 SELECT CustNo, Count([OrdNo]), SUM(DNOrdSum)